unixwzrd/oobabooga-macOS/macOS_Apple_Silicon_QuickStart.md

 Make sure Xcode at the minimum is installed.

 If you are really in a rush and feeling brave, copy all of these lines into a text file and edit the uncomment line for version for the type of install you want.
-Uncomment the lines you wish to use and paste them in one at at time into a terminal session of your choice.
+Uncomment the lines you wish to use and paste them in one at time into a terminal session of your choice.
 Use the script created as a template for your start script.

 **DO NOT JUST COPY AND PASTE UNLESS YOU HAVE READ AND UNDERSTAND THE INSTRUCTIONS**